Officer shot, 1 suspect dead near Georgia Walmart

-ATLANTA (AP) — A police officer has been shot near a Walmart store in Georgia.
+ATLANTA (AP) — A police officer has been shot near a Walmart store in Georgia while investigating a reported shoplifting.

 Local media outlets report the officer was flown to a hospital Monday afternoon following the shooting in Covington.
-His condition was not immediately known.
+Police Capt.
+Ken Malcom tells WSB-TV that the officer is in serious but stable condition.

 Police say officers were responding to report of a shoplifting, when the suspects ran behind the store and fired, hitting one of the officers.

 One suspect was shot and killed at the scene; two others are in police custody.
+It is unclear who shot the suspect who died.

 Most Read Nation & World Stories